knipknap/grpc-server-go/README.md

 The container does the following:

 - It runs a gRPC server.
+- It dynamically loads the Go plugin `/app/service.so`, **which MUST be provided by the container that you build**.
 - **Reflection** is enabled.
 - It includes a complete [health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) to allow for zero-downtime updates.
-- It dynamically loads the Go plugin `/app/service.so`, **which MUST be provided by the container that you build**.
 - It runs a [grpcui](https://github.com/fullstorydev/grpcui).
+- It picks up additional JSON-based health checks and runs them, validating if the RPC call generates the expected result.
+More below.

 ## Your Dockerfile